MTPE: strategies for your business

 Have you ever heard of machine translation and post-editing (MTPE)?

 Any business that wants to expand internationally needs specialized, professional, state-of-the-art translation services.
-In the particular case of businesses with an e-commerce site, for example, the accurate translation and localization of all content is critical for building brand trust and loyalty among new customers and for improving the SEO performance of the specific website.
-In general, we live in a world where the amount of information and content produced is exponentially increasing; what can be done to effectively translate content with reduced time-to-market?
+In the particular case of businesses with an e-commerce site, for example, the accurate translation and localization of all content is critical.
+Firstly, for building brand trust and loyalty among new customers.
+Secondly, for improving the SEO performance of the specific website.
+In general, we live in a world where the amount of information and content produced is exponentially increasing.
+What can be done to effectively translate content with reduced time-to-market?

 Certainly one viable option for a company is machine translation, meaning translation performed by software, a portal or a website.
 This solution comes with pros and cons.
-Machine translation engines can translate up to millions of words per hour, consequently allowing translation costs to be greatly reduced.
-However, despite the advances made by machine translation engines, the machine’s output continues to have a robotic flavor, making human intervention still necessary to fully grasp the immense and extraordinary amount of facets and nuances of language.
+Machine translation engines can translate up to millions of words per hour.
+Consequently allowing translation costs to be greatly reduced.
+However, despite the advances made by machine translation engines, the machine’s output continues to have a robotic flavor.
+It makes human intervention still necessary to fully grasp the immense and extraordinary amount of facets and nuances of language.

 Machine translation and post-editing: a flexible solution